goradd/got/README.md

 }}

 {{h
-	This is text
-	that is both escaped and has
+	This is text that is both escaped.

-	html paragraphs and breaks inserted.
+	And has html paragraphs inserted.
 }}

 }